 Use of Council Property

 11.1 The Council's property must only be used in accordance with the ordinary course of the Council's business.
-Any other use can only be made in accordance with specific directions issued by the Head of Service concerned.
+Any other use can only be made in accordance with specific directions issued by the Director concerned.

 Property